StefanGerrits2/real-time-web-1920/README.md

 ### Description

 This is a chat app made with sockets.
 You can connect to it and fill in your name.
 After this you're able to send messages to everyone else that's connected.
-This project is made within 2 days.

 ### Special feature